jojo141185/librespot/README.md

 Note: librespot only works with Spotify Premium

 ## This fork
+Contains changes to maintain the compatibility of librespot (and linked libraries) with the kernel version prior to 3.9 (see https://github.com/librespot-org/librespot/wiki/Compile-librespot-for-kernel-prior-3.9).
-As the origin by [plietar](https://github.com/plietar/) is no longer actively maintained, this organisation and repository have been set up so that the project may be maintained and upgraded in the future.
+As the origin by [plietar](https://github.com/plietar/) is no longer actively maintained, this repo is forked from [librespot-org](https://github.com/librespot-org/librespot) where the project will be maintained and upgraded in the future.

 # Documentation
 Documentation is currently a work in progress.